 ELECTRIC-ASSIST BIKE INFO

 Electric-assist bikes, or e-bikes, are general terms for pedal bicycles with an electric motor.
-They can be used legally so long as they comply to the pedal electric assistance (Pedelec) specifications (see FAQ).
-Anyone 14 and above, may cycle an e-bike on roads, bridleways and cycle tracks just as they would a normal bicycle.
+They can be used legally so long as they comply to the UK's Electric Assist Pedal Cycle (EAPC) specifications (see FAQ).
+If the ebike complies then anyone 14 and above, may cycle an e-bike on roads, bridleways and cycle tracks just as they would a normal bicycle.

 Electric-assist bikes (e-bikes) are often based on modified bike frames with 3 additional components: a motor, a (removable) battery and a controller on the handle bars to set the level of assistance and display useful information (such as range).
 Electrical assistance is the key to unlocking more people to cycle more often in a number of situations: